PicGo/PicGo-Doc/docs/en/guide/getting-started.md

 :::

 ::: tip
-The default Img is [SM.MS](https://sm.ms/).
+The default image host is [SM.MS](https://sm.ms/).
 PicGo will automatically copy the image URL to your clipboard.
 :::

 ## Mini Window Upload